2025 Solar Incentives Guide for Santa Fe, TX - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, accessories and equipment.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
 This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-As with federal incentives, these might include rebates, tax credits and more.
-Incentives might be offered by your county or municipality, or by the state of Texas.
-Some incentives are available for only a limited time, while others are ongoing.
+Some solar incentives may be provided by state and local governments.
+As with federal incentives, these can include rebates, tax credits and more.
+Incentives may be given by the state of Texas, or by your county or municipality.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Santa Fe